Empty Nesters Fly Free: 48-Hour Beercation on the Shenandoah Beerwerks Trail

 The kids are finally gone, so you might be thinking of dusting off your old camping gear.
 Don’t bother!
 Stuff that tent back in the garage and make reservations somewhere that makes you feel like a grown-up.
 Set your weekend in Staunton and Lexington – cities with active cultural and shopping scenes and also short drives from some of the best hiking and scenery around.
 Best of all, you’ll be steps away from five Beerwerks breweries with more located nearby.
 Here’s our three-day, three-night guide to elegant lodging, incredible food, craft drinks, delicious beer, and outdoor adventure.

 Step 1: Check into Your Hotel

 For the first time in 20 years, you’re traveling without kids and you deserve to treat yourself to a special home base!
-Enjoy Staunton’s elegant and historic best at the Blackburn Inn or Gibson’s Warehouse.
-Both luxury accommodations are downtown and offer access to the best of Staunton’s dining and cultural scene.
+Enjoy Staunton’s elegant and historic best at Hotel 24 South, the Blackburn Inn, or Gibson’s Warehouse.
+These luxury accommodations are downtown and offer access to the best of Staunton’s dining and cultural scene.

 Step 2: Pick up Your Beerwerks Passport (and a Quick Drink)